-Hark back to London's Roman past in the basement of the Guildhall Art Gallery.
-Down there you'll find one of the many surprises that London holds: a Roman amphitheatre.
-Free to visit, there is a walk-in excavation of an amphitheatre that was built when this was Londinium.
-Light displays also offer a chance to get a feel for what this sporting arena would have been like in action.
+Everyone knows that London has a long and rich history – but not everyone knows that there are still traces of Roman-era Londinium to be found.
+And guess what?
+You can actually visit some of them.
+If you want a sample of what the capital was like in the days when it was ruled by Roman governors, head to the basement of the Guildhall Art Gallery.
+Down there, you'll find one of the many surprises that London holds: an amphitheatre.
+Light displays give you the chance to get a feel for what this sporting arena would have been like in action.
 While you’re here, check out the masterpieces in the art gallery upstairs.
-Best of all, it’s free!
+But, best of all... it’s free!

-Good for: A super-cheap family day out, combined with the nearby Museum of London.
+Good for: A super-cheap family day out, especially when combined with the nearby Museum of London.

 Photo © PastLondon

-This is a magical place tucked away on a Wapping backstreet.
-Originally created as a theatre, music hall and bar in Victorian times by knocking together five seventeenth century houses, in recent years it has been carefully restored to make it a useable performance space again.
-Happily, you can still sense its glorious past in its shabby chic (no shiny refurbishment here).
-Go along for dance nights, family shows and plays through the year, or meet mates for drinks here Monday to Saturday.
+This bona-fide East End gem ia tucked away on an otherwise unremarkable Wapping backstreet.
+Originally created as a theatre, music hall and bar in Victorian times by the knocking together of five seventeenth-century houses, in recent years it has been carefully restored to make it a useable performance space again.
+Happily, you can still sense its glorious past in its carefully styled shabby chic (no soulless refurbishment here, which would surely kill that lovely sense of faded grandeur).
+Go along for dance nights, family shows and plays through the year, or meet mates for drinks here from Monday to Saturday.

-London 2012 left us with a great legacy.
+London 2012 left us with a great legacy in the form of several cutting-edge stadia and sports facilities.
+Seriously, we’re spoilt for choice.
 You can go swimming in the Aquatics Centre, white-water rafting on the Olympic course in Lee Valley, slide down the ArcelorMittal Orbit and cycle in the VeloPark.
 With British success at Rio 2016 increasing the nation’s enthusiasm for cycling, you’ll have to book in advance, but there’s track and BMX options including the velodrome (if you take an accreditation course).
 You can even hire a bike if you don’t have your own wheels.

 Good for: Passionate pedallers of all ages.

-The Foundling Hospital was opened by Thomas Coram in 1739 to care for babies that were at risk of abandonment.
-When its last pupil was placed in foster care in 1954, it had raised and educated 25,000 children.
-Trace the sad histories of these little lives, see the desperate mementos left by mothers forced to hand over a child they couldn’t care for, and find out how artists like Hogarth and Handel helped establish the first children’s charity and first public art gallery.
+Philanthropist Thomas Coram set up The Foundling Museum is 1739 as a place to care for babies at risk of abandonment.
+It ran right up until 1954, when its last child was placed in foster care, and in the intermittent years, it raised and educated over 25,000 children.
+You can trace what are undeniably the very sad histories of these little lives, see the desperate mementos left by mothers forced to hand over a child they couldn’t care for, and find out how artists like Hogarth and Handel helped establish the first children’s charity and first public art gallery.

 Photo © The Foundling Museum

 When Sigmund Freud and his family escaped Austria and fled from the Nazis in 1938, they made Hampstead their home.
-Here Freud studied and worked, and now his home is a museum telling the story of psychoanalysis and the influence of Freud’s work on culture.
-It also offers a chance to see the desk where he wrote (late in the night) and the famous couch.
-There are events and exhibitions through the year, too.
+Here, the exiled Freud studied and worked, and now his home is a museum telling the story of his ground-breaking psychoanalysis and the influence of his work on wider culture.
+It also offers a chance to see the desk where he wrote (late in the night) and that famous couch on which his analysands would lie.
+There are events and exhibitions from high-profile contemporary artists throughout the year, too.

 Good for: Curious minds and Freudian philosophisers.

-English designer, artist and activist William Morris was a leading light of the Arts and Crafts Movement.
-This gallery is set in his family home and was re-opened in 2012 after extensive work.
-It’s now a glorious space to explore design, textiles and Morris’ work, as well as a genteel spot in Walthamstow’s leafier reaches, on the edge of Lloyd Park.
-If you’re a V&A regular, this place is the perfect addition to your tour of London’s design heritage hotspots.
-Exhibitions and events cover a spectrum from art to social politics.
+Victorian designer, artist and activist William Morris was a pioneer of the Arts and Crafts Movement, and this Walthamstow institution is based at his family home.
+After extensive refurb work, it reopened in 2012, and is looking better than ever.
+The gallery is a fantastic space to explore design, textiles and Morris’ work (trust us, there’s way more to the guy than pretty wallpaper) as well as a genteel spot in E17’s leafier reaches, on the edge of Lloyd Park.
+If you’re a fan of the V&A, this place is the perfect addition to your tour of London’s design heritage hotspots.
+The temporary exhibitions and events held here cover topics that span art to politics.

-Good for: Artists, socialists and people who get excited about wallpaper (like we do).
+Good for: Artists, socialists and, yes, people who get excited about flowery wallpaper and beautiful furniture.